kushalkolar/MESmerize/README.md

 - Video tutorials
 - Use the latest version of CaImAn to incorporate the new component evaluation metrics and registration across trials
 - Create an Anaconda installation for Windows & Mac users.
-- Create a more efficient data container & pipeline system for downstream analysis, possibly using this: https://github.com/kushalkolar/composition_sugar
-- Migrate to a different framework for interactive visualizations.
-- More types of standard visualizations.

 ## Questions/Discussions